gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-utterance-2-added.png)

-Hmm...although LUIS was able to identify the number of people and date, it seems that it is yet to master the art interpreting the restaurants location.
+Hmm...although LUIS was able to identify the number of people and date, it seems that it is yet to master the art interpreting restaurant location.
 In the LUIS world, that can only make one thing...more training!
 The difference here is that our location is actually two words *New* and *Orleans*.
-To select this for training, simply click bot *New* and *Orleans*.
-You should notice the brackets not enclose both.
-Now click *New Orleans* and select *RestaurantReservation.Address*
+To select this for training, simply click both *New* and *Orleans*.
+You should notice the brackets now enclose both.
+Click *New Orleans* and select *RestaurantReservation.Address*

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-map-utterance-2.png)